The Murder of Nicole Brown Simpson (2020)

 The Murder of Nicole Brown Simpson might not be as offensively bad as The Haunting of Sharon Tate, but even that declaration is not exculpatory.
 This is still a terribly written, terribly directed, and terribly made movie based on a terrible premise.
 Even if the filmmakers wanted to tell a compelling alternate theory to the much-publicized Trial of the Century, it sure doesn’t look like they had any interest other than grabbing their own attention-seeking headlines.
 There is no thought put into any part of this movie outside of its outrageous premise.
 At least we’re spared having to relive Nicole’s bloody death through several gross fake-out premonitions like Sharon Tate.
 The Murder of Nicole Brown Simpson wants to position its lead heroine as a tragic figure, but she was already a tragic figure, and it definitely doesn’t earn the artistic right to play Nicole’s real-life 911 calls where she frantically begs for help from her enraged husband.
 You don’t get to present a feature film that says O.J. didn’t do it and then play her real 911 calls of abuse from O.J.
 It’s a stark reminder of the resolute bad faith of the people involved in this lousy production.
 Beware famous dead celebrities, because even the grave can’t protect you from director Daniel Farrand’s gross revisionism for profit.

 Nate’s Grade: D

-Posted on January 6, 2020, in 2020 Movies and tagged agnes bruckner, bad movies, daniel farrands, drama, mena suvari, nick stahl, o.j. simpson, serial killer, taryn manning, thriller, true-life.
+Posted on January 6, 2020, in 2020 Movies and tagged agnes bruckner, daniel farrands, drama, mena suvari, nick stahl, o.j. simpson, serial killer, taryn manning, thriller, true-life.
 Bookmark the permalink.
 Leave a comment.